 Another important aspect to consider for pricing is if you’re planning on selling with external retailers you will need to ensure your margins can withstand the 40–50% standard wholesale discount pricing.

-Bulk pricing works a little different than wholesale while these customers will also order at quantity, they are not trying to make up their retail margins.
+Bulk pricing works a little differently than wholesale while these customers will also order in quantity, they are not trying to make up their retail margins.
 Therefore, I don’t offer this same standard wholesale pricing.

 Shipping & Fulfillment